Anthea Turner

 Anthea Turner (born 25 May 1960) is an English television presenter.
 She was a host of Blue Peter from 1992 until 1994, and of GMTV from 1994 until 1996.

 Early life

 Turner was born in Stoke-on-Trent, Staffordshire, and educated at the Roman Catholic girls' school St Dominic's Grammar School in Stoke.
 She was one of three daughters born to her parents Brian and Jean Turner.
 One of her sisters, Ruth, died aged 15.
-Her other sister is presenter Wendy Turner Webster.
+Her other sister is presenter Wendy Turner-Webster.

 Career

 Turner joined BBC Radio Stoke as a runner, eventually joining breakfast show presenter Bruno Brookes as part of his rap crew.
 The couple became romantically involved and employed Peter Powell as an agent through his management company.

 Television

 Turner moved into television through Sky Channel and Music Box presenting live music programmes from July 1986 to 1989.
 Her debut on national television was with the BBC on But First This, which led to her fronting two series for the BBC on the Saturday morning show UP2U.

-During a motorbike stunt that went wrong on UP2U, Turner suffered burns and temporary hearing loss, which led to a successful lawsuit against the BBC.
+On 15 July 1989, during a motorbike stunt that went wrong on UP2U, Turner suffered burns and temporary hearing loss, which led to a successful lawsuit against the BBC.

 She presented Top of the Pops from October 1988 to May 1991, and, for the final 18 months of this period, was the only non-Radio 1 DJ to do so regularly.

 Turner presented the children's television show Blue Peter from 27 June 1992 to 29 June 1994, and around this time was also associated with publicising The Y Plan, a system of exercise developed by the London YMCA.
 She moved on to presenting on Totally Live on pan-European music channel Music Box, followed by GMTV, which she presented from July 1994 to 24 December 1996.

 Turner was also a host on the first National Lottery draw on BBC One on 19 November 1994 with Noel Edmonds and Gordon Kennedy.
 She remained as sole host of the National Lottery Live until 20 April 1996, when she joined ITV and the travel show Wish You Were Here...?, becoming the second-highest-paid female television presenter in the UK, after Cilla Black.
 She was replaced on The National Lottery Live by Bob Monkhouse.

 The relationship between Turner and her GMTV co-presenter Eamonn Holmes was frosty, with Holmes issuing an ultimatum to the GMTV management that he would leave if they did not sack his colleague: as a result, Turner lost her job.
 After Bovey left his wife Della for Turner, with ensuing tabloid interest, Turner's career went into a decline.
 Her autobiography Fools Rush In, for which she was paid an estimated £400,000 advance, sold 451 copies in its first week of release in November 2000 and entered the bestseller charts at No. 531.